kdenhartog/indy-dev/README.md

    - Click `Apply`
    - When prompted, enter your local Windows 10 login credentials to enable Docker to create a shared drive.
    ![Docker Desktop: Share C: Drive](images/Win10-DockerDesktop-ShareCDrive.png)
-6. Enter the following commands using either the `Powershell` or `Windowws Command Line` console:
+6. Enter the following commands using either the `Windows PowerShell` or `Windows Command Line` console:
 ```
 mkdir c:\INDY
 c: